3 Chromosomal Disorders

 3-8 How common is Down syndrome?

 Down syndrome occurs in all communities and ethnic groups.
 In many developing (low resourced) countries the birth prevalence (number of affected infants/1000 live births) is 2 to 3 per 1000 live births.
-In industrialised (high income) countries, the birth prevalence is less than 1.5/1000 live births.
+In industrialised (high income) countries, the birth prevalence is less than 1.5/1000 live births due to various factors including use of contraception, higher rates of termination of pregnancy and a lower percentage of mothers of advanced maternal age.

 In South Africa the birth prevalence of Down syndrome is 2.1/1000 live births in the Limpopo Province (a poor rural area) and 1.8/1000 in Soweto (a more developed urban area).

 The population prevalence (number of affected infants and children per 1000 children in the community) falls rapidly in developing countries as many affected children die in infancy or early childhood.
-For example, in Limpopo Province the prevalence of Down syndrome in children aged two to nine years is only 0.74/1000, indicating that 65% of affected children have already died by two years of age.
+For example, in Limpopo Province the prevalence of Down syndrome in children aged 2 to 9 years is only 0.74/1000, indicating that 65 percent of affected children have already died by 2 years of age.

 The birth prevalence of Down syndrome in South Africa is about 2 per 1000 live births.